pantheon-systems/documentation/source/docs/assets/images/readme.md

     - User email addresses which show in team modals and on the org dashboard's people tab.
     - Site names, if they cannot be cropped out.
     - Site connection information and passwords (add text to indicate what is missing if necessary)
  - __Arrow:__ Use sparingly.
 Arrows convey direction or motion.
-Rectangles are better at highlighting areas of the screen, and text proximity is better for indicating locations
+Rectangles and underlines are better at highlighting areas of the screen, and text proximity is better for indicating locations.
+Arrows may also be used for labeling multiple things with the same word.
+(Ari's different target emails in the reroute_email guide may fit here)

 ## Saving Images
 Use the .png file format.